 If you can’t find this magical pre-pressed tofu, don’t despair!
 You can still make this recipe with extra firm tofu.
-Don’t forget to drain and press it will.
+Don’t forget to drain and press it well.
 A good tip when using extra firm tofu is to freeze it before you want to use it.
-Sure, you’ll have to allow yourself more time, but freezing and unfreezing changes the texture, making it meatier.
+Sure, you’ll have to allow yourself more time, but freezing and unfreezing it changes the texture, making it meatier.

 Easy Baked Tofu

-This recipe is very easy to whip up because there is little active time.
+This recipe is very easy to whip up because there is very little active time.
 You’re pretty much blending up the marinade, slicing your tofu, and putting it all into a container.
 You’ll want to let this sit for at least four hours.
 However, I do recommend that you prepare it the night before you want to eat it.
-The longer you let the marinade and tofu mingle, the flavorful and delicious it will turn out.
+The longer you let the marinade and tofu mingle, the more flavorful and delicious it will turn out.

 Let me know if you end up trying out this baked tofu recipe.
 Did you enjoy it as much as we do?
 Did you alter it in any way?
 Please let me know in the comments below.
 I’d really like to hear from you!